gliderlabs/cmd/docs/cli/tokens.md

 $ ssh alpha.cmd.io :tokens [<subcommand>]
 ```

-`:tokens` provides management of access tokens that can be used to provide access to apps and users without a user account.
+`:tokens` allows you to manage access tokens that can be used to provide access to apps and users without a user account.
 The
 builtin has subcommands for creating and deleting tokens.

 If no subcommand is provided, it will list access tokens by default.